Tracking the symmetries of $\mathbb Z_3$-orbifold K3s within the Mathieu groups: TEXT -orbifold limits of K3 surfaces

 \subsection{Symmetries of \texorpdfstring{$\Z_3$}{TEXT}-orbifold K3s}

 In this subsection, we determine the symmetry group of $X=\widetilde{T/\mathbb{Z}_3}$ and its induced action on the integral cohomology lattice $H^2(X,\mathbb{Z})$, which as we shall recall below completely specifies the symmetry group.
 As was mentioned above, we call a map $f\colon X\longrightarrow X$ a \textsc{symmetry of $X$} if and only if it is a biholomorphic isometry that leaves the holomorphic volume form of $X$ invariant.
 This is in accord with the definition given in \cite[Def.
 3.2.1]{tawe11}, and for further details on the relevant notions from complex geometry we refer the reader to that reference.
-Note that here, $f$ is called an isometry if and only if it leaves invariant the K\"ahler form $\omega$ which is induced by the standard Euclidean metric on the complex torus $T$.
-As such, $\omega$ represents a denegerate K\"ahler class, that is, a class on the boundary of the K\"ahler cone.
+Note that here, $f$ is called an isometry if and only if it leaves invariant a choice $\wt\omega$ of K\"ahler form which is induced by a $\Z_3$-invariant K\"ahler metric on the complex torus $T$.
+As such, $\wt\omega$ represents a degenerate K\"ahler class, that is, a class on the boundary of the K\"ahler cone.
+We refer to the \textsc{symmetries of $(X,\wt\omega)$} to remind the reader of our choice of degenerate K\"ahler class $\wt\omega$.
 The integral cohomology lattice as well as the complex structure and K\"ahler class of $X$ were described in the previous subsection in terms of the sublattices $K$ and $P$.
 We shall see that the symmetry group of $X$ consists of the symmetries which are induced by the symmetries of the underlying torus; hence it corresponds to a group of lattice automorphisms that map $K$ to $K$ and $P$ to $P$.\footnote{This is in contrast to the situation for Kummer surfaces, where there may exist symmetries that do not map the analogs of the lattices $K$ and $P$ to themselves.
-Note however that our requirement that symmetries fix the degenerate K\"ahler class induced from the Euclidean metric on the torus, rules out, for example, the `reflections' investigated in \cite[Prop.~5.1]{ko98} and which were discovered by Keum \cite{ke97}: these reflections do not map the analogs of $K$ and $P$ to themselves, but they also do not fix the required K\"ahler class. }
+Note however that our requirement that symmetries fix the degenerate K\"ahler class induced from a $\Z_3$-invariant K\"ahler metric on the torus, rules out, for example, the `reflections' investigated in \cite[Prop.~5.1]{ko98} and which were discovered by Keum \cite{ke97}: these reflections do not map the analogs of $K$ and $P$ to themselves, but they also do not fix the required K\"ahler class.}